 Proof of Concept

 After narrowing down your options and selecting a front-runner, conducting a proof of concept is the next logical step.
 Before beginning your test drive, communicate your needs and expectations to the seller so they can tailor the system to fit your specifications.
-It's essential to have a group of people with vested interests in the project's success, including leaders in programming, design, and content creation.
+It's essential to have a group of people with vested interests in the project's success, including programming, design, and content creation leaders.
 With this group in place, the headless CMS will function flawlessly for users, not only programmers.
 Put the solution through its paces by conducting real-world tests and creating an assessment sheet to track our progress.

-Everything we interact with nowadays is essentially content, and the internet is becoming a more integral part of people's lives.
+Everything we interact with nowadays is essentially content, and the internet is becoming a more integral to people's lives.
 Providing a more satisfying reading experience for our audience is crucial if we want to win their business.
 Businesses hope readers will take in all the content they produce, learn from the resources they offer, and ultimately buy something from them.